-Octopus Energy is the energy supplier focussed on long-term renewable energy for the UK.
-Entering the market in just 2016, the supplier earned Supplier of the Year in Uswitch's 2018 and 2020 independent customer survey.
+Octopus Energy is focussed on providing long-term renewable energy for the UK.
+Octopus earned Supplier of the Year in Uswitch's 2018 and 2020 energy awards.

-OVO Energy is one of the UK's largest independent energy suppliers, offering plans that are 33% renewable electricity as standard.
+OVO Energy is one of the UK's largest independent energy suppliers, offering 100% renewable electricity as standard.
 OVO was Uswitch's Supplier of the Year in 2019.

 Think you might be paying too much for your gas and electricity?
 You’re not alone.
 Millions of households are struggling with their energy costs.
 The good news is, Uswitch can help you compare energy suppliers to find a better deal on your gas and electricity bills.

 If you’ve never switched energy before, don’t worry — it’s easier than you think to compare energy prices to ensure you’re on the best energy deal for you.
 If you need help, our guides should answer your switching questions: